Talent development and engagement

 Our commitment

-We commit to developing a highly skilled and performance-based workforce.
+We are committed to developing a highly skilled and performance-based workforce.
 We empower our people to develop their teams in ways that reinforce our responsible management culture within a tradition of strong and disciplined leadership.
 Our objective is to create positive working relationships with our employees and to provide them with opportunities for career growth, as they contribute to the success of our business and of society as a whole.

 Programs